hendrikgit/nwn_sqlite/readme.md

 * For creating a static binary use the nimble tasks defined in [mod2sqlite.nimble](mod2sqlite.nimble).
 Run `nimble musl`.
 This assumes you are on Linux.

 ## Table schemas
 Schemas for the tables in the sqlite3 database file that will be written.
+To generate schema output like what is seen below run `sqlite3 dbname.sqlite3 < schemas.sqlite | sed -r 's/.{9}$//'`.
+[schemas.sqlite](schemas.sqlite) contains the commands to generate the table info.

 ### creatures
 ```